robotpilot/turtlebot3_wiki/docs/source/opencr_software.rst

 Port Setting
 ............

 [``Remote PC``] This section shows how to setup the USB port for program upload.
-OpenCR should be connected to the PC with the USB port.
+OpenCR1.0 should be connected to the PC with the USB port.

 [``Remote PC``] Select ``Tools`` → ``Port`` → ``/dev/ttyACM0``.